typeable/xml-isogen/README.md

   ! "field" [t|Nillable Text|]
 ```

-If the field contains `Nothing`, like this
+If the field contains the value `Nothing`, like this

 ```haskell
 XmlExample5 { _xe5Field = Nillable Nothing}